 InLiquid @ Satellite Art Show

-The Parisian Hotel (Next door to Aqua): 1510 Collins Ave Miami Beach, Florida
+The 2016 Satellite Art Show is at The Parisian Hotel (Next door to Aqua): 1510 Collins Ave Miami Beach, Florida

 PHILADELPHIA / MIAMI — InLiquid is proud to present recent works by three of our artist members at Satellite Art Fair in Miami – Melissa Maddonni Haims, Jill Taffet, and John Turner.
 Spread across rooms 37 and 39, our spaces are filled with works that are a product of each artist taking their respective conceptual impetus of an issue (whether social, phenomenological, or aesthetic) and placing it under a microscope.
 Linked foremost by their labored processes, we are confident that you’ll subsequently discover other threads of connections about the human condition through and between their intentions.
 The microcosm always hints at the macrocosm.